PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-18 05:01:49
+Last updated: 2024-04-18 05:02:22
-Random Quote: Never give power to the big man. - Alfie Solomons
+Random Quote: We are not husband and wife... anymore.
+We're just business partners.
+And our job is to raise those kids. - Marty Byrde